Ola-Kaznowska/ChatGPT-X-Voice-Assistant/README.md

 # ChatGPT-X-Voice-Assistant
 ChatGPT-X Voice Assistant.
 ChatGPT-X voice assistant application written in Python.
 An application to help visually impaired people use a computer or as a helper at work.
--The application was written in Python 3.12.6
+The application was written in Python 3.12.6.
+Application available for Polish and English users

 # 100% Open-Surce Project:
 - Code open to developers to add new features.